ScottieCornett/FinalProject/README.md

 # FinalProject
-This is my final project for Code Kentucky
+This console line mortgage calculator is my final project for Code Kentucky.